karolgornicki/Articles/texts/project_euler_problem_11.md

         ...
     ]

-Now let's to what format we need to transform this data set in order to calculate products on diagonal.
+Now let's think to what format we need to transform this data set in order to calculate products on diagonal.
 Our diagonal products should look like [1,2,3,4],[2,3,4,5], etc. So we could remove the first element from second row, the first 2 elements from 3rd row, and so on.
 That leads us to

     [
         [1,2,3,4,5,6,7,8,9,10],